mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 #### Basic Information
 - **Race:** Human
-- **Age:** 28
+- **Age:** 25
 - **Location:** Kaer Thandros, Royal Palace
 - **Role:** Crown Prince, Heir to the Throne of Thaldros
 - **Alignment:** Lawful Good
 - **Class:** Fighter 8 / Paladin 4 (Oath of the Crown)

 ### Physical Description
 Tall and athletic (6'2", 190 lbs) with the Thandris dark hair and strong features.
-Unlike his father's weathered appearance, Aldric has a youthful vigor tempered by the weight of future responsibility.
+Unlike his father's weathered appearance, Thorin has a youthful vigor tempered by the weight of future responsibility.
 Clean-shaven, with intense gray eyes that assess situations tactically.
 Wears practical armor even in court - always ready for action.
 Has a small scar on his left hand from a training accident at age 16.

 ### Equipment
 - **Armor:** Plate Armor +1 (polished, Thandris crest on breastplate)